-1. Wash out tank with hot soapy water.
-If the tank if badly rusted and has loose flaky rust add stones or nuts and bolts and agitate to remove the loose rust.
-For new tanks it is important to remove the oily protective coating.
-An industrial strength detergent, or a commercial degreaser/cleaner like KREEM new Tank Cleaner/Degreaser, acetone, M.E.K. should be used.
+- Wash out the tank with hot soapy water.
+If the tank is badly rusted and has loose flaky rust add stones or nuts and bolts and agitate to remove the loose rust.
+For new tanks, it is important to remove the oily protective coating.
+An industrial-strength detergent or a commercial degreaser/cleaner like KREEM new Tank Cleaner/Degreaser, acetone, M.E.K. should be used.

-2. After completing step 1, and to obtain maximum adhesion, the surface rust should be removed and the metal surface etched, this can be accomplished by using Kreem Tank Prep A & B Kit, or some other acid based rust remover that also etches metal.
+- After completing Step 1, and to obtain maximum adhesion, the surface rust should be removed and the metal surface etched, this can be accomplished by using Kreem Tank Prep A & B Kit, or some other acid-based rust remover that also etches metal.
 Repeat if necessary until all rust is removed.

-3. Rinse tank with water until all traces of Tank-Prep A (acid etch) are removed.
+- Rinse the tank with water until all traces of Tank-Prep A (acid etch) are removed.
 Drain out excess water.
 Using Tank-Prep B (acetone or M.E.K.) rinse thoroughly removing trace amounts of water.
 CAUTION: these chemicals are flammable.
 The tank is now ready for immediate coating.

-3. Drain any excess, remove all stops and allow to air-dry in a well ventilated area for at least 24 hours.
-A nozzle from a low pressure air compressor blowing lightly into the fuel spout and out another opening will greatly reduce setup time.
+- Drain any excess, remove all stops and allow to air-dry in a well-ventilated area for at least 24 hours.
+A nozzle from a low-pressure air compressor blowing lightly into the fuel spout and out another opening will greatly reduce setup time.

-4. For extra protection, air-dry first coat for 6 hours or longer and repeat step 2 of application process.
+- For extra protection, air-dry first coat for 6 hours or longer and repeat step 2 of the application process.